 At Queen Mary, you can experience campus life while living in one of the most exciting cities in the world.
 We provide a range of affordable accommodation on or near our campuses in Mile End, Whitechapel and Charterhouse Square.
 Whether you want to live in halls, private housing, privately built student accommodation or elsewhere, we offer support to help you choose what’s right for you.

 There are two accommodation teams looking after students at Queen Mary.
-To watch our short video describing our teams and the services we provide here at Queen Mary, please click here.
+Watch our short video below, which describes our teams and the services we provide for residents, then read on to find out more about the teams themselves.

 The Housing Services team provides you with the guidance you need to ensure that you find suitable housing during your studies at Queen Mary.
 The team handle pre-arrival enquiries including halls applications and room allocations for both Queen Mary owned and nominated halls of residences.
 Information regarding application eligibility and room allocations can be found on our dedicated webpages.